Pioneer Cemeteries and Their Stories,

 At left is the stone for Elizabeth "wife of Joseph Flint, died Feb.
 11, 1835 aged 51 yrs. & 10 ms." Another stone for the Flint family, with very legible and attractive script, is that for Charity, left middle; she died "Oct.
 2, 1842, aged 32 yrs. & 21 ds."
 Representing the many children buried here is Mahala whose stone reads, "Daughter of Stephen & Mary Cox.
 Died Aug.
 18, 1853 Aged 3yrs.
 5 mo. & 25 D." William Montgomery's stone is at far right.
 He died "Feb.
 25, 1844, in the 63 years of his life."
 That last phrasing is unique for the grave markers in Madison County.

-The cemetery was named for the Prewetts who first owned the land and who began the burial ground.
+The cemetery was named for the Prewetts who were first land owners and who began the burial ground.
 The earliest graves having legible stones with the Prewett surname are those for William Prewett, c.
 1795-1863, and Sarah, 1796-1861.
-Other first families represented at this graveyard, that have not already been mentioned, are the Benefiels, Jerrells, Littles, Millers, Moores, Shaws, and Webbs.
+Other first families to this township, represented at this graveyard, who have not already been mentioned are the Benefiels, Jerrells, Littles, Moores, Shaws, and Webbs.

 Judging by the pink silk flowers at the foot of William's stone, someone has been doing his/her genealogy.